clajiness/qbop/README.md

 ## Purpose
 This tool helps automate port forwarding from ProtonVPN to qBittorrent via OPNsense.
 The tool polls ProtonVPN for the given forwarded port, checks the port set in OPNsense and qBittorrent, and updates it if necessary.

+Version v0.5 and later allows you to skip qBittorrent and just sync Proton's forwarded port to OPNsense.

 ## Docker Install
 I recommend using the provided Docker container to simplify the set up of qbop.
 An example Docker Compose file is provided.